aws/neptune-gremlin-client/README.md

   - `ConstraintViolationException` – This can sometimes occur if you attempt to create an edge between vertices that have only recently been committed.
 If one or other of the vertices is not yet visible to the current transaction, a `ConstraintViolationException` can occur.
 You can retry the query in the expectation that the necessary items will become visible.
   - `ReadOnlyViolationException` – This occurs if the primary has failed over to another instance.
 By backing off and retrying the query, you give the Neptune Gremlin Client the opportunity to refresh its endpoint information.

-If you do use a backoff-and-retry strategy to handle write request issues, consider implementing idempotent queries for create and update requests.

 There are two places in your application where you should consider implementing a backoff-and-retry strategy:

-  - When creating a `GremlinCluster` and `GremlinClient`.
-  - When submitting a query.
+  - **Creating a `GremlinCluster` and `GremlinClient`** – In many applications you need create a `GremlinClient` only once, when the application starts.
+This client then lasts for the lifetime of the application.
+The situtaion is slightly different with serverless applications built using AWS Lambda functions.
+If you use Lambda functions to host your database access, each instance of a function will create its own `GremlinClient`.
+  - **Submitting a query** – If you do use a backoff-and-retry strategy to handle write request issues, consider implementing idempotent queries for create and update requests.

 #### RetryUtils